Vardot/varbase_story_demo/README.md

 # Varbase Story Demo

-This a Demo feature to test and see how we can use Varbase Media Entity Browsers, and Provides Story content type and related configuration.
+This a Demo feature to test and see how we can use Varbase Media.
+Provides Story content type and related configuration.

 ## Requirements
 * [Varbase](https://www.drupal.org/project/varbase) profile.
 ```
-composer create-project vardot/varbase-project:~9 PROJECT_DIR_NAME --no-dev --no-interaction
+composer create-project vardot/varbase-project:9.1.x-dev PROJECT_DIR_NAME --no-dev --no-interaction
 ```

 * Varbase Core.